Doping of large-pore crown graphene nanomesh: Results and Discussion

-Upon introducing the fourth fluorine atom, the system finds its minimum energy by having two of its fluorine atoms form an {\it elongated} fluorine molecule that protrudes out of the pore plane (Fig. \ref{F@H-GNM9}d), F$_2^*$, with a bond length of $1.68$ \r{A} (an F$_2$ molecule has a bond length of $1.43$ \r{A}).
-The F$_2^*$ is positioned close to the corresponding location of the third fluorine dopant of the $3$F@H--GNM$9$ system, with a distance of $2.21$ \r{A} from the closest pore-edge hydrogen.
+To reach the maximum pore capacity of the H--GNM$9$, we add a fourth fluorine atom to form $4$F@H--GNM$9$.
+The system reaches its minimum energy by having two of its fluorine atoms form an {\it elongated} fluorine molecule, F$_2^*$, which protrudes out of the pore plane (Fig. \ref{F@H-GNM9}c), with a bond length of $1.68$ \r{A} (a F$_2$ molecule has a bond length of $1.43$ \r{A}).
+The F$_2^*$ is $2.21$ \r{A} from the closest pore-edge hydrogen.
 The DOS of the $4$F@H--GNM$9$ system shows that there is one fluorine state just {\it above} the Fermi energy.
 Inspection of this state indicates that it is a superposition of the $2${\it p$_z$} states of the two fluorine atoms forming the elongated molecule.
 These two fluorine atoms are {\it not} ionized.
 This is confirmed by the L\"owdin charge analysis, which also shows that the other two fluorine atoms are each singly ionized.
-The binding energy of the $4$F@H--GNM$9$ system is $2.02$ eV, which is only $\sim$ $0.10$ eV higher than that of the $3$F@H--GNM$9$ system, suggesting that $3$F@H--GNM$9$ is the maximally-doped and most stable fluorine doped H-GNM9 structure, and hence best suited for a {\it p}-doped H--GNM$9$-based device.
+The binding energy of the $4$F@H--GNM$9$ system is $2.02$ eV, which is only $\sim$ $0.10$ eV higher than that of the $3$F@H--GNM$9$ system, suggesting that $3$F@H--GNM$9$ is the maximally-doped and most stable fluorine-doped H-GNM9 structure, and hence best suited for a {\it p}-doped H--GNM$9$-based device.
+An energy scan of $3$F@H--GNM$9$ system where the fluorine dopants are moved above the pore indicates that no other minima exist in the pore vicinity (supplementary data, Fig S6).